anxuanzi/ftazsh/README.md

 The script will:
 1. Install Homebrew if not already installed (on macOS)
 2. Configure Homebrew in your .zprofile file (on macOS)
+3. Use the system zsh (/bin/zsh) on macOS
-3. Install required packages (zsh, git, wget)
+4. Install required packages (git, wget) via Homebrew on macOS
-4. Back up your existing .zshrc file
+5. Back up your existing .zshrc file
-5. Install Oh My Zsh and plugins
+6. Install Oh My Zsh and plugins
-6. Install Nerd Fonts
+7. Install Nerd Fonts
-7. Set up the ftazsh configuration
+8. Set up the ftazsh configuration

 After installation, restart your terminal or run `source ~/.zshrc` to apply the changes.